 HOW DO WE KNOW WHAT WE THINK WE KNOW?
 Let’s start with the story of money, a mysterious topic to most of us.
 Niall Ferguson made a fantastic book and stunning documentary called The Ascent of Money.
 It was widely praised and viewed.
 The only problem is that he was mostly wrong.
 His narrative promoted many myths and beliefs about money that don’t fit the evidence available (I explore them below).
 In reality, most of our “common wisdom” fits the stories but not the facts.

-Humans learn best through stories, so the best storytellers own the market in understanding the world, but they are usually the wrong people to understand a problem in the first place.
+Humans learn best through stories, so the best storytellers own the market in understanding the world, but they are usually the wrong people to understand a problem in the first place, something I have explained before.
 Those who write books and give talks onstage are contest winners and storytellers, not statisticians and scientists.